Heart and Blood Conditions

 Long QT Syndrome

-Long QT syndrome (LQTS) is a rare disorder of the heart's electrical rhythm that usually affects children or young adults.
-It can be present at birth but may not be detected until later in life.
+Long QT syndrome (LQTS) is a disorder of the heart’s electrical rhythm that can cause fast and irregular heartbeats (arrhythmia).
+It can be present at birth, but may not be detected until later in life.
+LQTS is rare and affects children and young adults.

-.
-The heart uses a complex electrical system to make the muscle walls of the atria and ventricles pump blood.
+There are 4 chambers in the heart: the top 2 are the atria and the lower 2 are the ventricles.
+The heart uses a complex electrical system to make the muscle walls of the atria and ventricles work together to pump blood.

-The heartbeat is the squeezing and relaxing of the muscle walls at the right times in the right order.
-The heartbeat starts in the right atrium when a group of cells called the sinus node sends an electrical signal.
-This is the heart's pacemaker.
+A heartbeat is the squeezing and relaxing of the muscle walls at the right times and in the right order.
+The heartbeat starts in the right atrium.
+When a group of cells called the sinus node sends an electrical signal, the heartbeat is initiated.
+This is known as the heart’s pacemaker.

-The signal travels on nerve-like fibers from the atria to the ventricles and cause the muscle to squeeze.
-The muscle then relaxes to be ready for the next beat.
-In children with LQTS, one part of the heartbeat cycle is longer than normal.
+The signal travels on nerve-like fibers from the atria to the ventricles and causes the muscle to squeeze at the right time.
+The muscle then relaxes so that it is ready for the next beat.
+In children with LQTS, the relaxation phase takes longer than normal, making the heartbeat more likely to be fast and irregular.

-Children with LQTS can suddenly develop a fast heartbeat that keeps their heart from contracting the way it should.
-This can be more common if they are doing a strenuous activity or are emotionally excited or startled.
+Children with LQTS can suddenly develop a fast heartbeat that keeps their heart from squeezing the way it should.
+This can be more common if they are doing a strenuous activity, are excited or are startled.

 Long QT Syndrome in Children

 Some children are born with LQTS because one or both of their parents passed down a gene that causes the condition.
-Parents may not know they have the gene and LQTS themselves because some people with LQTS have no symptoms.
+This is known as “inherited LQTS.”
+Parents may not know they have the gene and LQTS themselves because many people with LQTS have no symptoms.
+There are at least 12 genes that have been associated with LQTS.